Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 For example, imagine that a test uses a randomized `table_name` variable when creating resources.
 The same random value for `table_name` can be used in playback mode by using this `variables` API.

 There are two requirements for a test to use recorded variables.
-First, the test method should accept `**kwargs` and/or a `variables` parameter.
+First, the test method should accept `**kwargs`.
 Second, the test method should `return` a dictionary with any test variables that it wants to record.
 This dictionary will be stored in the recording when the test is run live, and will be passed to the test as a `variables` keyword argument when the test is run in playback.

 Below is a code example of how a test method could use recorded variables: